MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

     - Contact your IT admin to grant permission.
     - Retry login after consent is granted.

-- **“Your access to Microsoft Advertising is currently blocked.
-We have detected unusual activity in your account…”**
+- **â€œYour access to Microsoft Advertising is currently blocked.
+We have detected unusual activity in your accountâ€¦â€**

   - **What it means:**